amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 SHA_BUILD=$(curl 'https://api.github.com/repos/company/company.github.io/contents/js/awesome.min.js' | jq '.sha')
 {% endhighlight %}

-Now the variable ``BUILD_SHA`` will contain the required SHA.
+Now the variable ``SHA_BUILD`` will contain the required SHA.
 Needless to say, the first deployment will have to be done manually in order for this script to work.

 ### 3. Encoding the content using openssl